-In addition to the countless hours I spend conducting research on the Net, I talk and correspond with employers, recruiters, and HR personnel to discover what they like and what they don’t like about the resumes they read.
+In addition to the countless hours I spend conducting Internet research, I talk and correspond with employers, recruiters, and HR personnel to discover what they like and what they don’t like about the resumes they see.
 Today I am focusing on what they don’t like.
-Most of what I hear isn’t surprising — it is usually the same few common complaints over and over, so, I thought I would share those complaints with my readers so they know what to avoid in resume-writing.
+Most of what I hear isn’t surprising—it is usually the same few common complaints over and over.
+So, I thought I would share those complaints with my readers so they know what to avoid in resume-writing.

 #1 Complaint: No Relevance!